-We must recognize one of the great problems in our modern Christianity: Those who come to Christ probably have their minds made up that they must remain “adjusted” to the society around them to stay sane.
-We will add Jesus to our lives up to the edge of our culture, but not an inch over.
+We must recognize one of the great problems in our modern Christianity: Those who come to Christ probably have their minds made up that to stay sane they must remain “adjusted” to the society around them.
+We will add Jesus to our lives to the edge of our culture, but not an inch over.

 Thankfully, it was to this kind of world Jesus came.
 He died for its sin and now lives for the salvation of all who will trust and not adjust.